jrc03c/pyds/readme.md

 ## `magnitude(a)`

-Gets the two-norm of a tensor.
+Computes the Euclidean norm (i.e., two-norm) of a tensor.

 ---